vorpalnet/blade/README.md

 There are two ways to deploy BLADE applications to the OCCAS cluster:

 **Option 1: EAR deployment (recommended)**
-Deploy `vorpal-blade-applications.ear` to the cluster.
+Deploy `vorpal-blade-services.ear` to the cluster.
 The EAR bundles all service WARs (skinny), the framework JAR, and third-party JARs in `lib/`.
 This is the simplest approach — one artifact, one deployment.

 **Option 2: Shared library + individual WARs**
-Deploy `vorpal-blade-shared-libraries.war` as a WebLogic shared library, then deploy individual application WARs separately.
+Deploy `vorpal-blade-library-shared.war` as a WebLogic shared library, then deploy individual application WARs separately.
 Applications reference the shared library in their `weblogic.xml`:

 ```xml
 <library-ref>